ZemenTeshager/ZemenTeshager/README.md

 - Utilized **PHP Laravel**, **React**, and **MySQL** to develop backend and frontend modules.
 - Achieved over 90% stakeholder acceptance through rigorous testing and UAT sessions.

+### 🌿 **Sustainability in Coffee Production**
+- Analyzed sustainability issues in global coffee production, focusing on data collected across 22 countries.
+- Delivered actionable insights through dashboards, addressing geographic and logistic challenges in sustainable coffee practices.
+- Trained field teams and enumerators to ensure high-quality data collection and foster accountability in sustainability reporting.

-### 📈 **Data Visualization Dashboards**
+### 📈 **Environmental Data Visualization Dashboards**
-- Created interactive dashboards for agricultural supply chain analysis, talent market research, and business outsourcing insights.
+- Created interactive dashboards for agricultural supply chain analysis and environmental conservation efforts.
-- Leveraged Python, Tableau, and SQL to deliver data-driven decision-making tools.
+- Leveraged Python, Tableau, and SQL to highlight trends and inform decision-making on sustainability initiatives.

 ### 🗂️ **Performance Management System (OKR)**
 - Developed a system to align and track company and individual objectives, incorporating planning and reporting features.